c-y-i/7-DoF-Arm-Manipulation/README.md

 ## Project Overview
 This project implements a robotic manipulation system capable of performing pick and place operations using the Panda robot arm.
 The implementation includes forward kinematics, inverse kinematics, and trajectory planning.
+Part of MEAM 5200 Final Project of Fall 2024

 ## Project Structure
     .